HTTP-RPC/Kilo/README.md

 Note that, unlike [list parameters](#required-parameters), list properties are not guaranteed to contain a non-`null` value and must be explicitly annotated when required.

 ### Ignoring Properties
-Bean properties or record fields can be excluded from the map using the `Ignore` annotation.
+The `Ignore` annotation can be used to indicate that a property should be ignored by `BeanAdapter`.
 For example, given the following code:

 ```java
 @Ignore